Video Tutorial: Importing automated transcripts

 Load the multimedia document, open the drop-down menu for Transcripts in the toolbar, and select Import Transcript.
 Select the Word document that you have prepared in step 2.

-The transcript will be imported into the project and loaded next to the multimedia file.
-You see a new entry in the Project Explorer under the Multimedia Transcripts branch.
+The transcript will be imported into the project and loaded next to the multimedia file, and you see a new entry in the Project Explorer under the Multimedia Transcripts branch.

 The text will is automatically be set to Edit Mode and synchronized scrolling is activated.
 The list of timestamps is still empty.